LVX

-LVX System of Companies is the inventor of Visible Light Communication and Light Fidelity market.
-The LVX system is a collection of LED light bulbs and specialized equipment which allow the transmission of data through light photons- pulse width modulation (PWM) of the LED.
+LVX System of Companies is the inventor of Visible light communication and Light Fidelity market.
+The LVX system is a collection of LED light bulbs and specialized equipment that allows transmission of data through photon pulse width modulation (PWM) of the LED.

+Development

 The current speed at which the data is able to be transmitted is 3 Mbit/s.
 The goal of the LVX system is to free up wireless Wi-Fi spectrum which LVX asserts can be quite congested in some business areas.
 The 3 Mbit/s speed is slower than existing Wi-Fi technology, but the company is working on an improved LED which will be able to match the speeds of current Wi-Fi networks.
 The lights also have ability to transmit any specific colour along the spectrum.

+Benefits

-Because the lights are also communication devices, they could be directed through the LVX network to turn a certain colour to lead the way out of a building during emergencies or to a specific office.
-As well, lights could be directed to turn on and off as an energy savings measure.
+Because the lights are also communication devices, they can be directed through the LVX network to turn a certain color to lead the way out of a building during emergencies or to a specific office.
+Lights can also be directed to turn on and off as an energy savings measure.
 The communication and networking capabilities are marketed as an add-on or "bonus" to the energy savings and maintenance inherited by LED lights in general as compared to fluorescent or incandescent light bulbs.
-LVX sells maintenance contracts in which LVX will be responsible for the 24/7 maintenance of the lights.
+LVX sells maintenance contracts in which it is be responsible for the lights' maintenance.